-The Mariposa County Sheriff's Office, District Attorney's Office and Probation Department comprise the local Drug Enforcement Team.
-The Drug Enforcement Team is an interagency project developed to address the prolific drug problems in the community.
+The Mariposa County Sheriff's Office, District Attorney's Office and Probation Department comprise the Mariposa County Drug Enforcement Team, historically funded by the Edward Byrne Memorial Justice Assistance Grant (JAG).
+This drug enforcement program has been operative since 1992.
+The drug enforcement team is an interagency project developed to address the on-going drug problems in the community.
 This team has eradicated millions of dollars' worth of illegal marijuana gardens and other drug operations over the years.
-A primary focus of the task force is to identify drug endangered children and make referrals to Child Welfare Services so appropriate services can be provided to this vulnerable population.
+A primary focus of the drug enforcement team is to identify drug endangered children and make referrals to child welfare services so appropriate services can be provided to this vulnerable population.

 Mariposa County Search and Rescue program has been operable since 1976.
-This program recruits and trains youth to become volunteers in the local search and rescue efforts.
-Although privately funded, the Mariposa County Sheriff's Department organizes and trains the volunteers which include pilots, radio operators, mounted horsemen, off road vehicle owners, and others.
-The Search and Rescue group is used to locate and assist victims and carry out "grid" searches.
-Search and Rescue gives youth excellent training in many areas and opportunities to be helpful in ways that they and others can immediately recognize.
+Youth are recruited and trained to become volunteers in the local search and rescue program.
+Although privately funded, the Mariposa County Sheriff's Department organizes and trains the volunteers which include pilots, radio operators, mounted horsemen, off-road vehicle owners and others.
+The search and rescue group is used to locate and assist victims.
+The search and rescue program gives youth excellent training in many areas; and opportunities to be helpful in ways that they and others can immediately recognize.